Ubaid period: Figurines

 The majority of Ubaid figurines represented various animals, including sheep, cattle, and dogs.
 Human figurines were already present in previous periods.
 The majority of the human figures are female, but male and figurines without gender emphasis exist as well.
 Those from the early Ubaid reflect a continuation of earlier traditions.
-A single, painted figurine from the Ubaid 0 levels at Tell el-'Oueili has been interpreted as an early representation of the so-called "ophidian figurines", which became common in the later Ubaid.
+A single, painted figurine from the Ubaid 0 levels at Tell el-'Oueili has been interpreted as an early representation of the so-called "ophidian (snake-like) figurines", which became common in the later Ubaid.
 Both seating and standing figurines were made, with paint being used to detail body parts, clothing, or body modifications.
 "Ophidian figures" have been exclusively found at various southern Mesopotamian sites.
 They are characterised by a slender body, long, reptilian head with incised eyes and mouth and a threedimensional small nose.
 This particular rendering of the face may be a representation of a mask or possibly headshaping.
 The hands are placed before the abdomen, sometimes with incised fingers.
 The figurines are thought to be naked.
 Paint is sometimes used to indicate hair or other details.

-In the earlier Ubaid, ophidian figures were only used in domestic contexts, whereas in Ubaid 3-4, they appear in graves as well, indicating a shift in how these figures were used.
+In the earlier Ubaid, ophidian figures were only used in domestic contexts, whereas in Ubaid 3–4, they appear in graves as well, indicating a shift in how these figures were used.
 The rarity of ophidian figures as grave gifts may indicate differential treatment of the dead, possibly based on age, kinship, or social standing.